 Submissions to the recent Financial System Inquiry[i] stated structural issues such as information asymmetry, regulation burden and the taxation system also as possible contributing factors to the lack of business finance provision to SME’s.

 Learning from overseas

 There are a number of initiatives being implemented internationally aimed at addressing the same issues Australian SME’s face accessing finance, and we could consider some of these as roadmaps for our creation of a better SME world.

-In the UK, high growth businesses with low levels of fixed assets also have difficulty accessing credit.
-The UK Government launched a number of initiatives to support small business following a 2012 Parliamentary Review[ii] such as:
+In the UK, high-growth businesses with low levels of fixed assets also have difficulty accessing credit.
+The UK Government launched a number of initiatives to support small businesses following a 2012 Parliamentary Review[ii] such as: